EngineeringMoonBear/crogl-python-test/README.md

 # GitHub Advisories Fetch & Catagorize

-This script uses GitHub's GraphQL API to download all reviewed security advisories related to Python packages (`pip` ecosystem), organize them by severity, and save them as CSV files.
+This script uses GitHub's GraphQL API to download all reviewed security advisories, organize them by severity, and save them as CSV files.

 ## 🔧 Features

 - Uses GitHub GraphQL API
-- Downloads all `pip` ecosystem advisories
+- Downloads all advisories
 - Organizes advisories into folders: `low`, `moderate`, `high`, `critical`
 - Outputs a `.csv` for each severity category
 - Compresses the output into a zip file